Low completion rate for the 6-months course of isoniazid preventive therapy among people living with HIV, North Eastern Uganda, 2015-2017

 Results: among 543 patients who started IPT, 175 (32%) completed the full 6-month course.
 Among those who did not complete, 193 (52%) stopped due to drug stockouts, and 175 (48%) were lost to follow-up.
 Being at World Health Organization (WHO) HIV clinical stages III and IV at initiation were associated with a higher risk of IPT non-completion compared to those who were at WHO clinical staging I and II (aRR 1.4, 95%CI 1.2-1.5).

 In 2017, tuberculosis (TB) ranked ninth among the leading causes of death globally, and first as a leading cause of mortality from a single agent [1].
-In 2017, an estimated 1.3 million deaths were attributed to TB globally among HIV-uninfected persons, and 300,000 deaths were reported among persons living with HIV (PLHIV) [2].
+In 2017, an estimated 1.3 million deaths were attributed to TB globally among HIV-uninfected persons, and 300,000 deaths were reported among Persons Living with HIV [2].
 Uganda was among the eight countries with the highest burden of HIV/TB co-infections globally [1], with a TB incidence of 201 per 100,000 among PLHIV [3,4].

 To reduce the burden of TB among PLHIV, in 2008 the World Health Organization (WHO) rolled out the ‘Three I's’ strategy, comprising intensified case-finding for early treatment, isoniazid preventive therapy (IPT) for persons with latent TB (to prevent progression to active TB), and TB infection control at clinical encounters [5-7].
 Studies have shown that IPT reduces the risk of active TB in PLHIV by approximately one-third [8,9].
 Additionally, studies in South Africa and Brazil showed a significant combined effect of antiretroviral therapy (ART) and IPT on the reduction of TB incidence, compared to ART alone [10,11].
 Despite substantial evidence of the beneficial effect of IPT among PLHIV, the estimated utilization of IPT globally was only 32% among eligible PLHIV in 2013 [12].

-Study setting We conducted the study in the Soroti region, northeastern Uganda, which has 8 districts [14].
+Study setting: we conducted the study in the Soroti District, north-eastern Uganda, which has 8 districts [14].
 Soroti municipality is the commercial center of the region hosting the Regional Hospital.
 The region had 41 Health Facilities providing comprehensive integrated HIV/TB services: 1 Regional Referral Hospital, 6 General Hospitals, 11 Health Center IVs, and 23 Health Center IIIs.
-As of 2016, northeastern Uganda had an HIV prevalence of 3.7% [15].
-Soroti region began implementing the IPT program in 2015 in 20 high-volume ART clinics in collaboration with The AIDS Support Organization (TASO), a comprehensive HIV implementing partner.
+As of 2016, north-eastern Uganda had an HIV prevalence of 3.7% [15].
+Soroti District began implementing the IPT program in 2015 in 20 high-volume ART clinics in collaboration with The AIDS Support Organization (TASO), a comprehensive HIV implementing partner.

-Study design We conducted a retrospective cohort study using routinely collected program data generated from 1 January 2015 to 31 December 2017 at nine ART sites in four districts in Soroti region.
+Study design: we conducted a retrospective cohort study using routinely collected program data generated from 1 January 2015 to 31 December 2017 at nine ART sites in four districts in Soroti District.
 Completion rates of IPT among PLHIV were determined from IPT registers and HIV care clinical information was retrieved from patient ART care cards.

 Study population and sample size consideration: we considered all records of consecutive patients in the IPT register enrolled in IPT from January 2015 to December 2017.